vmware/container-service-extension/docs/README.md

 Containers are stateless and ephemeral but most of the applications are stateful and need persistent storage.
 Kubernetes addressed this by [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) abstraction.
 CSE supports [NFS based static persistent volumes](nfs_static_pv.md).
 See [here](nfs_static_pv.md) for CSE-NFS architecture and user guide.

+Note: NFS based static persistent volumes are currently supported on only Ubuntu templates.
+Support on Photon OS is coming soon.

 # Reference